» Configuring Bitbucket Cloud Access

 This page is located at

-https://bitbucket.org/account/user/<YOUR USERNAME>/oauth-consumers/new.
-You can also reach it through Bitbucket's's menus:
+https://bitbucket.org/<YOUR WORKSPACE NAME>/workspace/settings/oauth-consumers/new.
+You can also reach it through Bitbucket's menus:

-- In the lower left corner, click your profile picture and choose "Bitbucket settings."
+- In the lower left corner, click your profile picture and choose the workspace you want to access.

-- In the settings navigation, click "OAuth," which is in the "Access Management" section.
+- In the settings navigation, click "OAuth consumers," which is in the "Apps and Features" section.

 - On the OAuth settings page, click the "Add consumer" button.

-This page has a form with four text fields and many checkboxes.
+This page has a form with several text fields and checkboxes.

 Fill out the text fields as follows:

 Field Value Name Terraform Cloud (

 <YOUR ORGANIZATION NAME>)

 Description Any description of your choice.
 Callback URL

 https://app.terraform.io/<YOUR CALLBACK URL>

 https://app.terraform.io(or the URL of your Terraform Enterprise instance)